What is in Knowledge Graph Results

 This knowledge panel for San Francisco includes a map, information about the city, 10 events in a scrolling section, and local places of interest.
 Under it is a separate knowledge panel section for the San Francisco Giants, which seems to be a disambiguation entry in case a searcher wanted that result as a knowledge panel instead – it’s preferenced with “See results about” and if you click through, you see a pretty rich knowledge base entry for the team.
 I do like the “events” sections listed for cities.

-Anything surprise you in any knowledge panels that you’ve seen?
+Anything surprise you in any Knowledge Graph Results that you’ve seen?